Holy Week and Easter St. Paul’s

 A Journey from Darkness to Light

-Holy Week is the most sacred time of the Christian year—a journey through the final days of Jesus’ life, his crucifixion, and the joy of his resurrection on Easter.
+Holy Week is the most sacred time of the Christian year.
+It is a journey through the final days of Jesus’ life, his crucifixion, and the joy of his resurrection on Easter.
 It marks the culmination of Lent, the 40-day season of reflection, repentance, and spiritual renewal.
-Through ancient liturgies, powerful symbols, and moving traditions, Holy Week invites us to walk alongside Christ, finding hope and new life in the midst of a broken world.
+Holy Week invites us to walk alongside Christ, finding hope and new life in the midst of a broken world.

 All are welcome here.